xplyce/DAI-2022-HTTP-Infra/README.md

 The goal of this step is to run a reverse proxy in front of the dynamic and static Web servers such that the reverse proxy receives all connections and relays them to the respective Web server.

-(Several old Webcasts are available ([5a](https://www.youtube.com/watch?v=iGl3Y27AewU) [5b](https://www.youtube.com/watch?v=lVWLdB3y-4I) [5c](https://www.youtube.com/watch?v=MQj-FzD-0mE) [5d](https://www.youtube.com/watch?v=B_JpYtxoO_E) [5e](https://www.youtube.com/watch?v=dz6GLoGou9k)) which show a methods to do this with Apache.
+*(Several old Webcasts are available ([5a](https://www.youtube.com/watch?v=iGl3Y27AewU) [5b](https://www.youtube.com/watch?v=lVWLdB3y-4I) [5c](https://www.youtube.com/watch?v=MQj-FzD-0mE) [5d](https://www.youtube.com/watch?v=B_JpYtxoO_E) [5e](https://www.youtube.com/watch?v=dz6GLoGou9k)) which show a methods to do this with Apache.
 However, **we do not recommend anymore to follow this method** but instead to use a more modern approach, based on [Traefik](https://traefik.io/traefik/).
 Traefik is a reverse proxy which interfaces directly with Docker to obtain the list of active backend servers.
-This means that it can dynamically adjust to the number of running server.)
+This means that it can dynamically adjust to the number of running server.)*

 The steps to follow for this section are thus:

 * add a new service "reverse_proxy" to your `docker-compose.yml` file using the Traefik docker image
-* To configure the Traefik service and the communication between the Web servers and Traefik:
+* Configure the Traefik service and the communication between the Web servers and Traefik:
   * read the [Traefik Quick Start](https://doc.traefik.io/traefik/getting-started/quick-start/) documentation,
   * read the [Traefik & Docker](https://doc.traefik.io/traefik/routing/providers/docker/) documentation, in particular for the dynamic Web server.

 ### Acceptance criteria

 * You have a GitHub repo with everything needed to build the various images.
-* You can do a demo, where you start from an "empty" Docker environment (no container running) and using docker compose you can start your infrastructure with 3 containers: static server, dynamic server and reverse proxy
+* You can do a demo where you start from an "empty" Docker environment (no container running) and using docker compose you can start your infrastructure with 3 containers: static server, dynamic server and reverse proxy
 * In the demo you can access each Web server from the browser in the demo.
 You can prove that the routing is done correctly through the reverse proxy.
 * You are able to explain how you have implemented the solution and walk us through the configuration and the code.
 * You are able to explain why a reverse proxy is useful to improve the security of the infrastructure.